gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 ### 7.2.10 Vertical Formatting

 Like horizontal formatting, the vertical formatting of block boxes has its own set of interesting behaviors.
-An element’s content determines the default height of an element.
+An element’s content determines the default height of an `element`.
 The width of the content also affects height; the skinnier a paragraph becomes, for example, the taller it has to be in order to contain all of the inline content within it.

 In CSS, it is possible to set an explicit height on any block-level element.
 If you do this, the resulting behavior depends on several other factors.
 Assume that the specified height is greater than that needed to display the content: